tbadams45/tbadams45.github.io/_posts/2016-07-24-diligence-in-proverbs.md

 > The sluggard craves and gets nothing, but the desires of the diligent are fully satisfied. *13:4*

 These proverbs give us two insights.
 First, we see the differing outcomes of diligence and laziness.
 As a general rule, diligence results in blessing and honor, whereas the fruit of laziness is frustrated desire and hard labor.
 Second, we see that we can learn something about diligence by also learning about its opposite, laziness.
-This is helpful, as there a lot of proverbs that talk about laziness.
+This is helpful, as there are a lot of proverbs that talk about laziness.

 There are a few key themes that I've seen surrounding diligence and laziness.
 These themes help us to define what it means to be diligent, and also explain what its outcomes will be.